alonisser/functional-testing-talk/presentation.md

 # The traditional view revisited: functional testing - the new unit?

-* In an Interesting twitter "war" not long ago, DHH (of Rails fame) claimed that the "db is part of your app now" and db hitting tests are the new unit.
+* In an Interesting twitter "war" not long ago, @DHH (of Rails fame) claimed that the "db is part of your app now" and db hitting tests are the new unit.

 ---

 # Functional testing: High level overview

+* Testing features! not technical items.
-* Testing through the public Api of a specific app.
+* Testing the public Api of a specific app.
 Not testing internals
-* Testing features! not technical items.
+* Driving the tests through the app api, no mocking, replacing Third party collaborators.
 ---

 # Functional testing patterns